catalpainternational/dbsamizdapper/README.md

 For discussions, questions, bug reports, feature requests, development, and engaging other users, use the [public mailinglist](https://lists.sr.ht/~nullenenenen/dbsamizdat-discuss).

+It requires Python 3.6 or later, and is tested for compatibility with PostgreSQL 9.6 and up.

 ## What it is

 DBSamizdat is a lightweight tool that manages code that lives in the database: **views**, **materialized views**, **functions** and **triggers**, and the dependencies between those and other DB objects.